meta-pytorch/torchcodec/README.md

   decoding and encoding.
 TorchCodec uses the version of FFmpeg you already have installed.
 FFmpeg is a mature library with broad coverage available on most systems.
 It is, however, not easy to use.
 TorchCodec abstracts FFmpeg's complexity to ensure it is used correctly and efficiently.
-(FFmpeg is optional: the image decoders don't need it — see [Installing TorchCodec](#installing-torchcodec).)
+(FFmpeg is optional, and the image decoders don't need it: see [Installing TorchCodec](#installing-torchcodec).)
 * Returning data as PyTorch tensors, ready to be fed into PyTorch transforms or used directly to train models.